Awami League: Founding and early Pakistan era (1949–66)

-Struggle for Independence and Mujib era (1966–75)
+Struggle for independence (1966–71)

 The 6-point demands, proposed by Mujib, were widely accepted by the East Pakistani populace, as they proposed greater autonomy for the provinces of Pakistan.
 After the so-called Agartala Conspiracy Case, and subsequent end of the Ayub Khan's regime in Pakistan, the Awami League and its leader Sheikh Mujib reached the peak of their popularity among the East Pakistani Bengali population.
 In the elections of 1970, the Awami League won 167 of 169 East Pakistan seats in the National Assembly but none of West Pakistan's 138 seats.
 It also won 288 of the 300 provincial assembly seats in East Pakistan.
 This win gave the Awami League a healthy majority in the 313-seat National Assembly and placed it in a position to establish a national government without a coalition partner.
-This was not acceptable to the political leaders of West Pakistan who feared the 6 points were a step towards breaking up the country and led directly to the events of the Bangladesh Liberation War.
-A particular point of disagreement was transferring 6 powers to one province which was unprecedented.
+This was not acceptable to the political leaders of West Pakistan and led directly to the events of the Bangladesh Liberation War.
 The Awami League leaders, taking refuge in India, successfully led the war against the Pakistan Army throughout 1971.
 Leader Sheikh Mujib was arrested by the Pakistan Army on 25 March 1971, but the Bangladeshi people continued the fight to free themselves for nine months.